Ferdinando Pulton

 Ferdinando Pulton (1536–1618) was an English legal writer, the first to attempt a comprehensive book treating criminal law.
 This was his De pace Regis et regni, first published in 1609.

 Pulton belonged to Lincoln's Inn, but he was a Roman Catholic, so that at that time a legal career was denied to him.
 He was a student at Christ's College, University of Cambridge.

 He wrote also a Collection of Sundrie Statutes (1618).
 This is credited with making the term Star Chamber common in use.
-An earlier work was his Abstract of all the Penal Statutes.
+Earlier works were his Abstract of all the Penal Statutes (1577) and A kalender, or table, comprehending the effect of all the statutes (1606).